| |

 The most recent estimates put out by the ILO suggest

-appears to be closer to its lower bound.
-In its January
+outcome appears to be closer to its lower bound.
+In

-2010 update, the ILO estimates global unemployment at
+its January 2010 update, the ILO estimates global

-2007 level, with most of the increase having occurred
+million above its 2007 level, with most of the increase

-during 2009.
-In sum, the impact of the fiscal stimuli
+having occurred during 2009.
+In sum, the impact of

 It needs to be noted, however, that in most countries